 - Students Discover is a collection of middle school science curriculum modules that engage students in citizen science projects that range from measuring fossilized shark teeth to documenting the diet preferences of ants.

-- Dartmouth Children’s Environmental Health and Disease Prevention Research Center arsenic tool.
+- Dartmouth New Hampshire Birth Cohort Study arsenic tools.
 An interactive website that helps people understand the harmful effects of arsenic in common foods, and provides simple measures they can take to lower their arsenic exposure.
 The website is designed to make it easily accessible to all users; it includes main sections on how arsenic gets into food, tips to reduce arsenic exposure, effects of arsenic, and additional research (from Arsenic and You).